TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 ### Notes
 - Editing issue fields (title, body, labels, assignees, lock state, open/closed) does not change the identifier.
-- Issue transfer or deletion is a platform-defined operation but is **assumed not to occur** within the experimental scope.
+- Identifier-changing operations such as issue transfer or deletion are platform-defined but are **assumed not to occur** within the experimental scope.

 ---